rebotnix/Tortoise-TTS-Training/README.md

 # Tortoise-TTS-Training
  Community framework for training tortoise (Expermental and first alpha version 29ht october 2022)

 # Tortoise original was written by James Betker.
 This github is an opensource version for a training Tortoise uses several frameworks to generate high quality synthetic audio.

-This project is intended to provide new results in fundamental research, as well as useful applications and added value.
+We want to provide new results in fundamental AI research, as well as useful applications and added value.
 We are a community with developers from all over the world working together.

 The community for this project works on a discord server.
 Link: https://discord.gg/qc5D9sqv